How will the UK's exit from the EU affect nature and the environment?

 While far from perfect, EU membership benefited the UK’s nature and environment.
 28 countries joining to tackle shared challenges across the continent led to healthier air, cleaner beaches and water, and more protection for animals, birds and their habitats.

 - In the 1970s the UK was known as the 'dirty man of Europe'.
 Pollution from UK coal-fired power stations was causing acid rain.
 Forests across Europe withered.
 EU action on air quality put an end to this.
 As a result, sulphur dioxide emissions dropped by 94% by 2011.
 This prevented an estimated 46,000 premature deaths between 1990 and 2001.

 - Some of the UK’s best loved nature sites were protected by the EU — places like Cannock Chase, Flamborough Head, Dartmoor and Snowdonia.
 Before European Nature Directives kicked in, we were losing 15% of our protected sites a year.
 Now it’s down to 1%.

 - In the 1970s we pumped untreated sewage straight into the sea.
 But EU laws, and the threat of fines, forced us to clean up our act.
 Now over 90% of our beaches are considered clean enough to bathe off.

-Leaving the EU puts much of this at risk.
+Outside of the EU, these gains could be easily undone.
 There are some opportunities, such as improving the way we do farming in the UK.
-But we must make sure EU protections don’t get weakened.
+But we must make sure existing nature protections don’t get weakened.

 We need strong environmental laws after Brexit